Columbia Sportswear: History

 In 2001, the company moved its headquarters from Portland to a site in an unincorporated part of Washington County, in the Cedar Mill area and just outside the Beaverton city limits.
 The site on NW Science Park Drive has a Portland mailing address, but is not in Portland.
 In 2007, City of Portland officials attempted to convince Columbia Sportswear to move back to Portland, but the company ultimately rejected the idea due to the increased corporate tax burden such a move would entail and decided to expand its existing headquarters instead.

 In 2001, it was the largest American retailer of ski apparel based on gross revenue.

 On June 15, 2008, Columbia Sportswear announced a three-year sponsorship of the cycling team formerly known as Team High Road and before that T-Mobile and Team Telekom.
 The sponsorship began on July 5, 2008, with the start of the Tour de France.
 The team's name was "Team Columbia".
 The sponsorship included both the men's and women's teams, and ended at the end of 2010.

 On August 4, 2010, Columbia Sportswear Company signed an agreement to acquire OutDry Technologies S.r.l., which owns the intellectual property and other assets comprising the OutDry brand and related business, via a cash purchase from Nextec S.r.l., based near Milan, Italy.
 The transaction was expected to close during the third quarter of 2010, subject to customary closing conditions, and is not expected to have a material effect on the company's 2010 operating results.

 In March 2015, Bryan Timm was named president of the company, taking over that position from Tim Boyle, who remained CEO.
 In May 2017 it was announced Timm would step down and the duties of president would revert to Tim Boyle.

 On November 3, 2019, chairwoman Gert Boyle died at the age of 95.
-Tim Boyle was named as Acting Chairman of the company's board of directors.
+In January 2020, Tim Boyle was named Chairman of the company's board of directors.

-In October 2020, the company announced that alpaca wool would no longer be a part of their collections, including their other brands PrAna, Mountain Hardwear and Sorel.
+In October 2020, the company announced that alpaca wool would no longer be a part of their collections, including their other brands Prana, Mountain Hardwear and Sorel.

+In November 2023, Columbia Sportswear Company announced that Cory Long was appointed as President of its brand Sorel.

+In February 2024, the Odysseus lunar lander used the Omni-Heat thermal reflective insulation technology produced by Columbia Sportswear.
+In March 2025, an additional spaceship, the Athena lunar lander, was protected by Columbia's Omni-Heat thermal technology.